Jane Chemutai Goin

-Jane Chemutai Goin is a Kenyan news journalist from Nandi County.
-She works as a television reporter at Citizen TV.
-Her areas of interest include politics and current affairs.
+Jane Chemutai Goin is a former Kenyan journalist who worked as television reporter at Citizen TV.
+She reported mainly on areas of politics and current affairs.
+She currently works at Kenya's parliament in the National Assembly.

 Life and career

 Chemutai started as an intern at Kenya Television Network (KTN) where she became interested in political reporting.
 She then joined Capital FM as a reporter, and also worked for Media Max as a political reporter at K24 TV, before becoming a reporter for Citizen TV.

 She has published news stories for Citizen TV's news portal, focusing on political and health news.